What Has UMA Done for Me Lately?

 Some examples of direct UMA successes include:

-- 2012 SJR015 Peer Review Resolution– HUGE WIN!
-Last Spring the Utah Supreme Court ruled that “peer review” can be “discovered” and admissible in court.
+- Peer Review Resolution– HUGE WIN!
+The Utah Supreme Court ruled that “peer review” can be “discovered” and admissible in court.
 The process had already begun when UMA heard about it and immediately jumped in and drafted legislation to amend Rule 26 of the Utah Rules of Civil Procedure.
 It passed and establishes additional privileges that protect matters connected to medical care and peer review against discovery and admission into evidence.

-- HB434 – Pharmacy Practice Act Revisions – This bill allows a prescriber to provide up to 30 days of sample Rx drugs excluding schedule II, opioids and benzo’s.
+- Pharmacy Practice Act Revisions – Allows a prescriber to provide up to 30 days of sample Rx drugs excluding schedule II, opioids and benzo’s.

-- 2011 SB150 – Negligent Credentialing.
-UMA passed this legislation.
-May of 2010 the Utah Supreme Court created a “cause of action” in Utah for negligent credentialing.
-UMA got this bill passed which means that Utah physicians will be able to have full confidence that information disclosed in the credentialing process will continue to be protected from “discovery” in future medical mal practice cases.
+- Negligent Credentialing.
+The Utah Supreme Court created a “cause of action” in Utah for negligent credentialing.
+UMA got passed a bill so that Utah physicians will have full confidence that information disclosed in the credentialing process will continue to be protected from “discovery” in future medical malpractice cases.

-- 2010 HJR38 – Amend Rule of Evidence.
+- Amended Rule of Evidence.
 UMA & Lt.
 Gov. brought forward the “I’m sorry” resolution.
 The resolution fixes the previous ruling by the Utah Supreme Court that makes expressions of apology by medical providers possible without liability in court.
 Physicians can now make expressions of apology without concern that those statements will be used against them in a later mal practice case.

-- 2009 UMA helped stop Medicare’s planned 15.2% reimbursement cut to Utah physicians.
+- UMA helped stop a planned 15.2% Medicare reimbursement cut to Utah physicians.

 - UMA passed “prompt pay legislation” requiring insurance companies to pay within 30 days of receiving a claim.